Raising Readers: A Mom and Former Teacher Shares Her Thoughts

 Again, I’m OK with my kids not being bookworms.
 I do, however, want them to know how magical reading can be and what a privilege it is to be a reader.
 With the weather heating up, I am always looking for programs in the community that support reading.

 - The Dallas Public Library’s Mayor’s Summer Reading Club encourages a love of reading for all ages and offers really cool and desirable weekly prizes if you keep track of your children’s time reading.
 They have adult prizes, too!
-Go here for more information.
+Go to the Dallas Public Library's site for more information.

 - The Fort Worth Library has kids’ reading programs, including “Worth Reading,” a partnership between the library, Fort Worth ISD and other community organizations, and McKinney and Richardson libraries and have summer reading programs and activities with prizes awarded at the end of the summer.

 - Half Price books has special event story times throughout the summer.
-Click here to find a store near you and their events and times.
+Find a Half Price Books store near you and their events and times.

 - Barnes and Noble has a Summer Reading Triathlon where kids in grades 1 through 6 can earn a free book.
 Really cool!
 Click here to get specific details and instructions.

 Here is a list of recommended books by the Association for Library Service to Children to help you get started.
-For a complete list by age, click here.
+See a list of recommended books by age group.

 Birth – preschool